STI Testing & Treatment

 For walk-ins: Limited walk-in testing is available at Springfield-Greene County Health, located at 227 E. Chestnut Expressway.
 Walk in on Mondays and Wednesdays from 8:00 am-2:00 pm.
 Call 417-864-1684 to ensure space is available.

 For appointments: Appointments are available on Tuesdays and Thursdays, 9:00-10:45 am and 12:15-3:00 pm.
 You may schedule up to 7 days in advance.

 - Mycoplasma genitalium

 We do not offer testing for herpes, HPV, bacterial vaginosis, urinary tract infections.
 PAP smears and birth control are not offered at the STI clinic.
 Visit your healthcare provider for these services.

-We do give out free condoms.
+We do give out free condoms and dental dams.

 Getting tested for STIs is the only way to know for sure if you have one.
 Knowing your status helps you make healthy decisions to prevent getting or transmitting an STI.
 You should be examined by a healthcare professional if you notice any of the following symptoms, or if your partner has an STI or symptoms of an STI:

 - Abnormal genital discharge

 - Abnormal bleeding